dannypellatt/DannyPellatt/README.md

 ### Hi there, thanks for visiting! 👋

 I am Danny Pellatt.
-A full stack software developer living in Washington DC, USA.

-Specializing in .NET Core, C#, MySQL, HTML, CSS, & JavaScript.
+A full stack software developer living in Washington DC, USA, specializing in .NET Core, C#, MySQL, HTML, CSS, & JavaScript.

 I graduated from Plymouth University, England as a Geology major and completed the TrueCoders boot camp in 2022.